The Drivers of Cosmic Dust Temperature Evolution: Simulation catalog

 \subsection{Simulated SEDs with radiative transfer}

 In order to obtain the SED of our simulated galaxies, we exploit the radiative transfer code \textsc{GRASIL} \citep{Silva98,Granato00}, which models stellar emission and its interaction with dust, including absorption and thermal re-emission.
 GRASIL uses the star formation histories, galaxy geometry, and dust masses and properties as predicted by the SAM.
-While briefly summarize its strategy in the following, we refer to \cite{Parente2025GV} for a description of the coupling between this RT pipeline and the SAM.\\ Galaxies are modeled with a disk-like ISM and a stellar component composed of a disc and a bulge.
-Stellar and ISM discs follow exponential radial and vertical profiles, with scale lengths provided by the SAM, while the bulge follows a King profile.
-Stellar emission is computed by convolving the disc and bulge star formation histories with simple stellar population models.\\ RT accounts for the interaction between starlight and dust grains, whose abundances, compositions, and sizes are predicted by the SAM.
+While we briefly summarize its strategy in the following, we refer to \cite{Parente2025GV} for a description of the coupling between this RT pipeline and the SAM.\\ Galaxies are modeled with a disk-like ISM and a stellar component composed of a disk and a bulge.
+Stellar and ISM disks follow exponential radial and vertical profiles, with scale lengths provided by the SAM, while the bulge follows a King profile.
+Stellar emission is computed by convolving the disk and bulge star formation histories with the simple stellar population models by \cite{bressan1998, bressan2002}, based on the Padova stellar isochrones \citep{Bertelli94, Bressan94} covering ages of $1\,{\rm Myr}-20\,{\rm Gyr}$ and metallicities $Z=0.0004-0.05$.\\ RT accounts for the interaction between starlight and dust grains, whose abundances, compositions, and sizes are predicted by the SAM.
 Dust is distributed between molecular clouds and a diffuse ISM, with the molecular fraction provided by the SAM.
 Stars are assumed to form in molecular clouds and escape on a characteristic timescale $t_{\rm esc}=3\, {\rm Myr}$, after which their radiation propagates in the diffuse medium.
 Full RT calculations are performed within molecular clouds, while a simplified treatment is adopted for the diffuse phase.
 The resulting stellar and dust emission is combined to produce galaxy SEDs spanning $0.1-10^4\,\mu$m.